35 Examples of Personal Goals You Need to Set (Updated 2023)

 Here are just a few:

 I really like that second last one.
 Motivation.
-When we set a personal goal to, let’s say, lose weight, we set a date and the number of pounds we need to lose we are super motivated to achieve this goal.
-Yay!
+When we set a personal goal to, let’s say, lose weight, we set a date and the number of pounds we need to lose.
+We are super motivated to achieve this goal.

-But focus is super important too.
-Setting a personal goal helps us to focus on what we want, the time it will take to get it, the steps we need to take along the way, and put in the hard work to achieve it.
+But focus is super important, too.
+Setting a personal goal helps us focus on what we want, the time it will take to get it, the steps we need to take along the way, and the hard work we need to put in to achieve it.

 Otherwise, with no focus, you aren’t putting much faith or hope into your goal.